 Some pupils and students will never be able to show how much they know when they are tested in controlled conditions.
 Exams are not always the way to measure success, which is why vocational learning suits so many young people whose behaviour has lost them a place in education.
 For those, the learning 'experience' has been stressful and intolerable and has left them feeling angry and resentful that they can't be like 'normal' learners.

 Let's hope it doesn't get any worse than it is. ...

 Yesterday I shared a document I recently found which summarised points from a training session with college LSAs.
-We were examining how our own behaviours can have a real impact on the behaviour of others.
-In particular, we discussed how some of our own actions can actually create conflict or diffuse conflict.
+We were examining how our own behaviours can have a real impact on the behaviour in class.
+In particular, we discussed how some of our own actions can actually create conflict or defuse conflict.
 Those who believe that we all have the power to bring incidents from hot to cool are those who are most successful at it.
 Gaining knowledge and skills are all part of securing that belief.

 The activity, shared with me by a former colleague who had previously attended some behaviour training from Dave Vizard (www.behaviourmatters.com), was contextualised for the classroom.

-Summary points from the activity: List 3 ways in which you could diffuse conflict
+Summary points from the activity: List 3 ways in which you could defuse conflict

 I’ve just found a document from a training session with college LSAs.
 We were examining how our own behaviours can have a serious impact on the behaviour of others.
 In particular, we discussed how some of our own actions can actually create conflict.
 Sometimes we can bring our own brand of inappropriate behaviour to a situation, and then wonder why things become heated.